nandito/nandito-info/content/blog/2020-05-04-self-hosted-cookieless-analytics/index.md

 ## Steps

-### Set up VM
+### Set up the Virtual Machine (VM)

-During the VM creation GCP prompted my credit card details but promised not to charge without permission.
+During the VM creation GCP asked for my credit card details but promised not to charge without permission.
 They gave $300 free credit for the first year, too.

 The services I'm using cost $0.00 / mo.